quasar1357/assembly_annotation/DISCUSSION.md

 ## 5) Annotation of Transposable Elements (TEs)

+### TE superfamilies

-- **TE superfamilies**: Report  number of base pairs and  percent of the genome occupied by each superfamily and clade.
+- Report  number of base pairs and  percent of the genome occupied by each superfamily and clade.

     From pilon_bt2_flye.fasta.mod.EDTA.TEanno.sum: